drshahizan/HPDP/assignment/submission/ass1/ohSheet/case_study1a/readme.md

 + [Contributing](../CONTRIBUTING.md)

 ## About <a name = "about"></a>
 The main goal of this project is to utilize Google Sheets to process and present data, with a specific focus on a case study related to examination results.
 The project involves tasks such as calculating statistics, creating charts, and generating meaningful insights from the examination results.
-Overall, the project emphasizes practical data manipulation and visualization skills within the context of educational assessment.
+We were given Dataset1 where information about Id_No, Academic, Sports, Co-Curriculum, Test_1, and Test_2 are contained.
+Firstly, we need to import the data followed by preprocessing the data.
+Next, grade and status are obtained.
+Last but not least, we are tasked to create a dashboard to visualize the overall result.
+In a nutshell, the project emphasizes practical data manipulation and visualization skills within the context of educational assessment.

 ## Importing and Preprocessing Data <a name = "preprocess"></a>
 1. Download the Dataset1.txt file.